-SOURCE: U.S. Department of Education.
-National Center for Education Statistics.
-Integrated Postsecondary Education Data System (IPEDS): Winter 2013-14, Student Financial Aid component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2014-15, Student Financial Aid component.

 Figure 10.
-Graduation rate and transfer-out rate (2010 cohort): graduation rate cohort as a percent of total entering students, and retention rates of first-time students (Fall 2013)
+Graduation rate and transfer-out rate (2008 cohort); graduation rate cohort as a percent of total entering students and retention rates of first-time students (Fall 2014)

 NOTE: Graduation rate cohort includes all full-time, first-time degree/certificate-seeking undergraduate students.
-Entering class includes all students coming to the institution for the first time.
 Graduation and transfer-out rates are the Student Right-to-Know rates.
-Only institutions with a mission to prepare students to transfer are required to report transfers out.
+Only institutions with mission to prepare students to transfer are required to report transfer out.
 Retention rates are measured from the fall of first enrollment to the following fall.
-For details, see the Methodological Notes.
-N is the number of institutions in the comparison group
+Four-year institutions report retention rates for students seeking a bachelor's degree.
+For more details, see the Methodological Notes.
+N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2013-14, Graduation Rates component and Spring 2014, Fall Enrollment component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2014-15, Graduation Rates component and Spring 2014, Fall Enrollment component.

 Figure 11.
-Graduation rates of full-time, first-time degree/ certificate-seeking undergraduates within normal time, and 150% and 200% of normal time to completion: 2009 cohort
+Graduation rates of full-time, first-time degree/certificate-seeking undergraduates within 150% of normal time to program completion, by race/ethnicity: 2008 cohort